PSHE

 Entry 2 10

-The learner will understand the differences between prejudice, stereotyping discrimination and bullying.
-The learner will also understand the importance of standing up for your beliefs.
+The learner will understand the differences between prejudice, discrimination and bullying.
+They will also understand what a human right is and the protected characteristics of the Equality Act.